Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Indiana Stats and Trends

-- The Hoosiers have been underdogs by 2.5 points or more five times this season and have not covered the spread once.
+- The Hoosiers have been underdogs by 5 points or more two times this year and have not covered the spread once.

-- Indiana's games this season have hit the over on four of seven set point totals (57.1%).
+- Indiana has eclipsed the over/under in 57.1% of its opportunities this season (four times over seven games with a set point total).

-- When Indiana puts up more than 29.7 points, it is 1-1 against the spread and 2-0 overall.
+- Indiana is 1-1 against the spread and 2-0 overall in games when it puts up more than 29.7 points.

 - The Hoosiers have turned the ball over five more times (12 total) than the Terrapins have forced a turnover (7) this season.